-Initialize IDC\offset to 0.5 in the code and initialize the three BEMF offsets to 0,0, recompile and run the system and watch the offset values from the watch window.
-Ideally the measured phase current offsets should be 0.5 and the BEMF offsets should be 0.0.
-Note the value of Ithe offsets in the watch window and change their values in the code by going to:
+Initialize IDC_offset to 0.5 in the code, recompile and run the system and watch the IDC_offset from watch window.
+Ideally the measured phase current offsets should be 0.5 in this case.
+Note the value of IDC_offset in the watch window and change their values in the code by going to: